allbabel/composable/rfcs/0006-picasso-runtime-upgrades.md

 # Overview

-Proposes flow to do runtime upgrades, likely similar to what others do.
+Proposes flow to do runtime upgrades of Picasso.

+In its core [upgrades] are as described by Parity for developer network.

+Extended with security measures, like Karura and Kusama have, to protect liqiudity on these networks.

-Expected that the reader has understood official Parity documents and explainers regarding upgrades.
+Expected that the reader has understood official Parity documents and explainers regarding upgrades and [governance].

 ## Constraints